red5pro/truetime-multiview/README.md

 ## Query Params

 The following query parameters are available.
-Though _optional_, it is recommended to use in order to properly configure your TrueTime Multi-View session.
+Though _optional_, it is recommended to use in order to properly configure your TrueTime MultiView session.

 | Param Name |       Default Value        | Description                                                                                                                                                                                                                                                                                                       |
 | :--------- | :------------------------: | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |